-For accident quarters post 28 November 2022, there may be an increase in the number of settled claims in earlier development quarters compared to past experience due to the removal of 2-year settlement period restriction in the Motor Accident Injuries Amendment Act 2022.
-This has not yet emerged.
+For accident quarters post 28 November 2022, there may be an increase in the number of settled claims in earlier development quarters compared to past experience due to the removal of the 24 month settlement waiting period in the Motor Accident Injuries Amendment Act 2022.
+This will continue to be monitored in future quarters.

-The 6th accident year has only 1 quarter of data with 0 claims settled to date
+\ The 6th accident year has only 2 quarters of data with zero claims settled to date

-For monitoring purposes, a claim is considered 'settled' when the insurer has indicated the 'Common Law Status' is 'Settled' and the claim has a positive settlement amount.
+\\ For monitoring purposes, a claim is considered 'settled' when the insurer has indicated the 'Common Law Status' is 'Settled' and the claim has a positive settlement amount.
 Finalised claims that do not have a 'Common Law Status' of 'Settled' but have a positive settlement amount have also been included as these claims generally have no further updates unless the claim re-opens in the future.